feature-image

 Joey Logano took a more measured but equally sharp approach.
 “I wasn’t surprised.
 He said it before.
 I think people like that have to make comments to stay relevant, right?
 I mean, that’s like part of their game, right?
 It’s how they got to make big moments and things so people watch.
 And so he got exactly what he got.”

-For Logano, the comments felt were made for attention.
+For Logano, the comments felt attention-seeking.

 Denny Hamlin breaks down the athletic demand